AdityaBhattacharya1/prm-vsr/README.md

 npm start
 ```

+Open `localhost:1337/admin`

+Signup and go to `Settings > API tokens > Create new API Token` and set the token type to `Full access`

-Copy the Strapi API key and paste it in the `.env` file
+Copy the Strapi API token and paste it in the `.env` file

 In another terminal, run ngrok